Persistent radical effect

 The persistent radical effect (PRE) in chemistry describes and explains the selective product formation found in certain free-radical cross-reactions.
-In these type of reactions, different radicals compete in secondary reactions.
+In these types of reactions, different radicals compete in secondary reactions.
 The so-called persistent (long-lived) radicals do not self-terminate and only react in cross-couplings.
 In this way, the cross-coupling products in the product distribution are more prominent.